SageGram/sagegram.github.io/about.md

 # Professional Bio

-I am a Data Analyst who loves getting to the facts.
+I am a Mental Health Data Analyst who loves getting to the facts.
 My journey into the world of coding started in 2013 with off and on dedication.
 Howerver, with every on period, I gained a knowledge base.
 I learned some web development languages such as HTML, CSS, Bootstrap, and of course SQL a language that communicates with databases.

+# Current Job Duties
+- I help process the billing for Alameda, San Francisco and Solano County.
+- I print reports from the county systems in addition to supporting the creation of data requests/reports.
+- I am on the Marketing team that:
+- Maintains the ABW website.
+- Generates content for a blog and website.
+- Manages the organizations social media platforms.
+- Assists in the development of fundraising campaigns.
+- I assist in the creation of user guide documentation for the databases used by other departments.

 # Skills
 - A Broad experience in project management from social services to technology initiatives